Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

 3 main reasons to become a digital nomad in Canggu:

 - Work-friendly cafes,

-- up to date coworking spaces and
+- up-to-date coworking spaces and

-- favourable climate.
+- favorable climate.

 Canggu is located on the famous tourist island in Indonesia, Bali.
-It’s a chilled, laid back town compared to the busier ones like Seminyak and Kuta.
+It’s a chilled, laid-back town compared to the busier ones like Seminyak and Kuta.